Pacific Oaks College: Accreditation and affiliations

-Program-based accreditation
+Pacific Oaks College is accredited by the WASC Senior College and University Commission.
+Pacific Oaks has been accredited by WASC or its successor organization since 1959.
 Its M.A. in MFT program satisfies all of the requirements of the Board of Behavioral Sciences (BBS), (Business & Professions Code Sections 4980.41 (a) (d) (e)) for licensing in Marriage and Family Therapy.

-Its Teacher Education Program is certified by the California Commission on Teacher Credentialing (CCTC) for certification in Education Specialist Credential, Mild to Moderate Disabilities Level I & Level II and Preliminary Multiple Subject English Learner Teaching Credential.
+Its Teacher Education Program is certified by the California Commission on Teacher Credentialing (CCTC) for certification in Education Specialist Credential, Mild to Moderate Disabilities Level I & Level II, and Preliminary Multiple Subject English Learner Teaching Credential.

+The college is also affiliated with The Community Solution Education System, the Association of Independent Colleges and Universities (California), and the Hispanic Association of Colleges and Universities.